bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 <!-- type: tab-end -->

 Specifying a variant identifier for the `product` field returns variant information overlaid on the Product object.
-For example, if the variant has a different image, dimensions, SKU, or price, than the product,the variant's info will be returned.
+For example, if the variant has a different image, dimensions, SKU, or price, than the product, the variant's info will be returned.
 This allows you to directly query a variant.

 ## Get variant identifiers